-To know to which notations a given symbol belongs to, use the command where symbol is any (composite) symbol surrounded by quotes.
-To locate a particular notation, use a string where the variables of the notation are replaced by "\".
+To know to which notations a given symbol belongs to, use the command where symbol is any (composite) symbol surrounded by double quotes.
+To locate a particular notation, use a string where the variables of the notation are replaced by "\" and where possible single quotes inserted around identifiers or tokens starting with a single quote are dropped.